google/mug/README.md

 * Helps overcome awkward situations in Java where checked exception isn't the sweet spot.

 #### What isn't `Maybe`?
-* It's not Haskell Maybe (Optional is his cousin).
+* It's not Haskell Maybe (Optional is her cousin).
 * It's not Haskell `Either` either.
-In Java we think of return values and exceptional cases, not "left" or "right.
+In Java we think of return values and exceptional cases, not "Left" or "Right".
 * It's not to replace throwing and catching exceptions.
 Java code should do the Java way.
 When in Rome.
 * It's not designed for writing more "functional" code or shifting your programming paradigm.
 Use it only where it helps.